soheeparklee/soheeparklee.github.io/_posts/2025-10-29-DAW-system-2-7-memory-management.md

 - 1️⃣ segmentation unit
 - 2️⃣ paging unit
+- ❓ Where is the segmentation unit and paging unit located?
-- these units are inside the Microprocessor
+- these units are **inside the Microprocessor**

-✔️ T**wo units, two techniques to manage the RAM**
+✔️ **Two units, two techniques to manage the RAM**

 - As there are two units, there are two techniques to maange the RAM
 - 1️⃣ segmentation